Shortcodes

 • order (with sort)

-Exhibit IDs can be found at the end of the Edit page url for an exhibit; e.g. yoursite/admin/exhibits/edit/11 -the exhibit ID is 11.
+Exhibit IDs can be found at the end of the Edit page URL for an exhibit.
+For example, for yoursite/admin/exhibits/edit/11 the exhibit ID is 11.

 The featured exhibits shortcode will return one or multiple exhibits that have been marked as featured.